Fire (character): Generation Lost

 Fire appears as one of the central characters in Justice League: Generation Lost, a maxi-series that takes place during the wider Brightest Day event.
 At the start of the series, Fire is recruited as part of a massive group of superheroes tasked with hunting down the JLI's founder and Ted Kord's murderer, Maxwell Lord.
 During an encounter with Lord at the Justice League's former New York headquarters, Fire is rendered unconscious alongside Ice, Booster Gold, and Captain Atom.
 The former Justice League members awake to discover that Lord has used his mental abilities to erase his existence from the minds of every single human on the planet, save for those present at the embassy.
 After she tries to tell Wonder Woman of her killing of Lord, Wonder Woman refuses to believe it.
 Fire discovers that Lord has mentally influenced the world into believing that Checkmate has dismissed her for failing her psychological evaluation.

 Afterward, Fire encounters Lord in JLI headquarters.
 After mind-controlling Fire and then Booster Gold to prevent them from stopping him, he ports from the old JLI embassy back to Checkmate.
 Before they can figure out their next move, the base comes under attack by the Creature Commandos.
 Caught while powered down, Fire is shown having been shot several times.
-Fire heals by using the bandages of Khalis, but is unable to keep Blue Beetle from being kidnapped by Maxwell Lord.
+Fire is healed by Khalis, but is unable to keep Blue Beetle from being kidnapped by Maxwell Lord.
 While the team deals with the apparent loss of Blue Beetle, Fire bonds with Gavril Ivanovich, the current Rocket Red, and the two grow close, eventually sharing a passionate kiss.